 Apart from hogging over all the fancy food my mom used to make for me, I was quite a meritorious student (yes, my hobby was studying).
-Just like a typical Indian household, I was expected to stay at top of my class, study engineering, and take up a job in one of these schmancy IT companies.
-And trust me, I have been at the top of the game in all this.
-But as life got settled down around me, it came to me that my passion lies in food.
-How efficiently I used to sync my study schedule with the timer of the oven.
-And how thrilling it was to look at the breads rising from the corner of the eye while roting the periodic table.
+Just like any typical Indian household, I was expected to stay at top of my class, study engineering, and take up a job in one of these schmancy IT companies.
+I have been at the top of the game in all this but as life got settled down around me, it came to me that my passion lies in food.
+I remember how baking a simple chocolate cake gave me immense relaxation during my exam days and how thrilling it was to look at the breads/cakes rising from the corner of the eye while roting the periodic table.

-After being an ‘ideal’ child and pursuing my career of engineering for three years, I did some serious introspection and decided to break some glass ceilings and decided to venture into something that is not expected from Indian women.
-Cooking.
-Though this time, this girl is going to cook for herself.
-And that’s where the term “Kuch Pak Raha Hai” was coined which loosely translates to “something is brewing”.
-The term has a literal and figurative lens to it, as I didn’t want to create a typical recipe blog.
-Rather I want to bring forward a notion of food philanthropy where women (or even men) can take pride on the skill of cooking food and consider it as an asset.
+After being an ‘ideal’ child and pursuing my career in engineering for four years, I did some serious introspection and decided to break some glass ceilings and ventured into my passion of cooking.
+Though this time, this girl is going to cook for herself and that’s where the term “Kuch Pak Raha Hai” was coined which loosely translates to “something is brewing”.
+The term has a literal and figurative lens to it, as I didn’t want to create a typical recipe blog, rather I want to bring forward a notion of food philanthropy where women (or even men) can take pride on the skill of cooking food and consider it as an asset.
 I believe the term “Anyone can cook” is the most patriarchal thing I have ever heard in my life (unless it is quoted in reference to Ratatouille) and just like any other profession, being a cook requires effort, learning and uncountable failures like any other profession out there.

 At present, I am living in Hyderabad (India).
 Apart from cooking, I have also piqued an interest in traveling and I am running a side blog with the name Traveloveat where I share my experiences as a traveler and the different cuisines I try.